Schedule Appointment

 Tongue Diagnosis — 蒲#CA8; (Shé zhěn)

 A primary diagnostic tool in TCM.
 The tongue is observed for its body colour, shape, size, moisture and the nature of its coating.
 Different areas of the tongue reflect the condition of specific organ systems — the tip reflects the Heart, the sides the Liver, and the root the Kidneys.
 A pale tongue may indicate Blood deficiency, a red tongue Heat, and a purple tongue Blood stagnation.
 Tongue diagnosis provides a visible, objective reflection of the body’s internal state that changes gradually with treatment.
+Learn more about tongue diagnosis.

 Treatment Principle — 治則 (Zhì zé)